project-oak/oak/docs/programming-oak.md

 ```

-It is also possible to save compiled Wasm modules to Google Cloud Storage using
+It is also possible to upload compiled Wasm modules to Google Cloud Storage
-the following script:
+using the following script:

 ```bash
 ./scripts/push_example -e hello_world